tomqingo/TRPlaceFPGAMP/README.md

 # Directory in the repo

-cpp_to_py: the codes for C++ and python conversion

-result: the macro placement results and the log file
+result: the macro placement results, placement error and the log file

+preprocessing: some preprocessing tcl and python file (like extract the macro and convert the macro placement solution)

+DiffMP: diffusion model for macro placement

 src: source code
 - db  Some data structures used to represent the nodes, nets, macros, and sitemaps.